OpenDSA/OpenDSA/RST/en/Glossary.rst

       The result is referred to as a :term:`tree` because it would never have a :term:`cycle` (since an edge could be removed from the cycle and still preserve connectivity).
+      Two algorithms to solve this problem are :term:`Prim's algorithm` and :term:`Kruskal's algorithm`.

+   minimum external path weight
+      Given a collection of objects, each associated with a :term:`leaf node` in a tree, the binary tree with minimum external path weight is the one with the minimum sum of :term:`weighted path lengths <weighted path length>` for the given set of leaves.
+      This concept is used to create a :term:`Huffman coding tree`, where a letter with high weight should have low depth, so that it will count the least against the total path length.
+      As a result, another letter might be pushed deeper in the tree if it has less weight.

    mod
       Another name for the :term:`modulus` function.